- Public Works

 Concrete & Metals

 Concrete can be accepted at the Transfer Station only if it is broken into small pieces.
 Concrete pieces cannot be larger than 1 square foot in diameter.
-Fence posts will concrete attached to them will not be accepted until concrete has been removed.
+Fence posts with concrete attached to them will not be accepted until the concrete has been removed.
 Disposal of "clean" metal is accepted at the Transfer Station.
 No lumber or any other materials may be attached as the metal is sent for recycling and not to the landfill.
 Follow the Scale House Attendant's instructions to dispose of metals.

-Tires are accepted at the Transfer Station facility, however they may not be disposed of inside the Transfer Building.
+Tires are accepted at the Transfer Station facility.
+However, they may not be disposed of inside the Transfer Building.
 Tires MUST be disposed of at the Tire Container, as landfills do not accept them.

 Citizens may call the Transfer Station to schedule limb pick-up and disposal.
-Loads may be no larger than what will fit in a standard size truck bed.
+Loads may be no larger than what will fit in a standard-size truck bed.